Deltares/imod-python/docs/installation.rst

 really matter.
 In your command prompt, ``cd`` to this location and run:
 ``conda env create -f environment.yml``

-This will create a conda environment name ``imod`` as it is specified in the file.
+This will create a conda environment named ``main`` as it is specified in the file.

 Environments can be "activated" by running ``conda activate {name of environment}``.
-Active the just installed environment by running ``conda activate imod``.
+Active the just installed environment by running ``conda activate main``.
 This essentially temporarily updates your `PATH variable
 <https://en.wikipedia.org/wiki/PATH_(variable)>`_, which is the set of
 directories where executable programs are located.
 After deactivating the conda environment, either via `conda deactivate` or by closing the command